 Are you a high school student or do you know a high school student interested in journalism?
 You should learn more about our Teen Team program!

-This program, proposed and managed by the Express-News Diversity Committee, gives young people in and around San Antonio the opportunity to write blogs, articles and opinion pieces for the Express-News through a small, intimate mentorship program.
-Each member of the cohort is paired with a professional journalist, giving the teens a close-up view of what it's like to work in the industry.
+This program, managed by the Express-News Diversity & Inclusion Committee, gives young people in and around San Antonio a close-up view of what it's like to work in the industry.

-The program is based off a similar program the Express-News offered in the early 2000s, but this time, the Express-News brought back the program with a heavy focus on mentorship.
+Teen Team is based off a similar program the Express-News offered in the early 2000s, but this time, the Express-News brought it back with a heavy focus on mentorship.

-Luz Moreno-Lozano, a journalist at the Austin American-Statesman, was part of the 2008 Teen Team and said the program was her “first foot in the door in launching my now seven-year career as a journalist."
+Luz Moreno-Lozano, a journalist at the Austin American-Statesman who was part of the 2008 Teen Team, said the program was her “first foot in the door in launching my now seven-year career as a journalist."

 “Today, the skills I have learned have carried through to my daily reporting -- from a community news reporter in Atascosa and Medina counties to covering the social injustices of Austin and its surrounding communities,” Moreno-Lozano said.
 “And it all started with the Teen Team.”

-Former Teen Team members include Madalyn Mendoza, journalist at MySA; Francisco Vara-Orta, training director at Investigative Reporters & Editors; and Bonnie Kavoussi, former Huffington Post journalist and fellow at Washington Center for Equitable Growth.
+Other former Teen Team graduates include Madalyn Mendoza, food and culture editor at MySA; Francisco Vara-Orta, director of diversity and inclusion at Investigative Reporters & Editors; and Bonnie Kavoussi, former Huffington Post journalist and fellow at Washington Center for Equitable Growth.